ballardtj/ballardtj.github.io/_posts/2025-15-07-sampling-distributions.md

 At this point we've expended far more effort than would be required to just count all the books in the first place.
 But this was way more fun!
 And hopefully it was educational.
 I love using simulations like these to explore statistical concepts.
 It can really help you to see the intuition behind the formulae.
 I've put the R code I used to create the simulations for this post [here]().
 Feel free to play around with it.

 So how many books are there actually in total?
 Well, I counted 542.
 But that's by no means a perfect estimate.

+[^1]: Okay, this is slightly different from the classic standard error formula, because you have to apply what's called a finite sample correction factor to account for the fact that there is a limited number of units (sections) to sample.
+But the intuition doesn't change.